British Insects: the Families of Diptera

 Hybotidae

 Adult insects.
 Very small to small; slender-bodied to robustly-built; stilt-legged, or not stilt-legged.
-Antennae 3 segmented; ‘modified’; terminal segment not annulated.
-Antennae aristate, or not aristate; the bristle apical.
+Antennae 3 segmented; ‘modified’; with a non-annulated terminal segment; aristate, or not aristate; the arista apical.
 Ptilinal suture absent or weakly defined.
 Ocelli present; 3.
-Eyes not meeting (and usually nicked in the inner margin, near the bases of the antennae).
+Eyes rounded, well separated (and usually nicked in the inner margin, near the bases of the antennae).
 The maxillary palps 1 segmented, or 2 segmented; porrect.
 Wings with a discal cell (Tachydromiinae), or without a discal cell (usually, in the rest); without a sub-apical cell; with a closed anal cell, or without a closed anal cell.
 The anal cell when present, relatively long to short.
-The costa not extending around the entire wing.
 Sub-costa apparent, or absent or only dubiously identifiable (e.g., Tachypeza?); if recognisable, terminating blind (e.g., Ocydromia, Tachydromia,Platypalpus, Hybos), or joining vein 1 well short of the costa (e.g., Syneches).
-Vein 6 present, or absent; reaching the wing margin, or falling short of the wing margin.
+Wing vein 6 present, or absent; reaching the wing margin, or falling short of the wing margin.
 Wings patterned, or unpatterned.
 Tibiae spurred (associated with capturing prey), or without spurs.
+Feet without a triple pad.

 Larvae and pupae.
-Larvae hemicephalic.
-Pupa without a puparium.
+The larvae hemicephalic.
+The pupae without a puparium.

 Classification.
 Suborder Brachycera; Division Asilomorpha; Superfamily Empidoidea.